Monotone Measures for Non-Local Correlations: Hypercontractivity ribbon

 Note that the marginal distribution of $p_{UA_1A_2B_1B_2}$ on variables $A_1, A_2, B_1, B_2$ coincides with $p_{A_1A_2B_1B_2}$ that we started with, and $I(U; A_1B_1|A_2B_2)=0.$ Therefore,

 where in the last line we use the fact that $A_2, B_2$ are functions of $A_1, B_1$ respectively.
 We are done.

 \end{proof}

 The standard definition of HC~ribbon~\cite{AhlswedeGacs}, as discussed in the introduction, is in terms of Schatten norms of functions of random variables, rather than mutual information.
-A remarkable recent work by Nair~\cite{Nair} finds a representation of the HC~ribbon for two random variables in terms of mutual information.
+A remarkable recent work by Nair~\cite{Nair} finds a representation of the HC~ribbon for two random variables in terms of mutual information (that then corresponds to our definition in the introduction).

 \begin{theorem}[\cite{Nair}] $(\lambda_1, \lambda_2)\in \fR(A, B)$ if and only if for every pair of functions $f_A:\mathcal A\rightarrow \mathbb R$ and $g_B:\mathcal B\rightarrow \mathbb R$ we have

 where the Schatten norms are defined by $\|f_A\|_{\frac{1}{\lambda_1}}=\E\big[|f_A|^{1/\lambda_1}\big]^{\lambda_1}$ and similarly for $\|g_B\|_{\frac{1}{\lambda_2}}$. \end{theorem}